david4096/pfda2dockstore/README.md

     python createrepo.py --token $GITHUB_TOKEN --org pfda2dockstore --tool test5 --tag 1.0.0

 This will create a test5 repo in Github under the pfda2dockstore organization.

-## TODO

-* working through tagging, I need to merge with Mike's script

-## Quay.io Repo Creation

-Actions:

-  * Given a Quay token, and Github token, and github repo:
-     * Initialize a quay repo with the same name from a Dockerfile in the github repo
-     * Setup auto build on any new tag or branch update

-## Dockstore Registration

-Need to add this code, Ola is working on this.

 ----